aklivity/streampay-demo/README.md

 - `balances` - Tracks latest balance of a user comping from transactions table.
 - `payment-requests` - Store payments requested by the user.
 - `users` - Stores information about users(logcompacted topic).

+## Redpanda Console
+Redpanda Console is a developer-friendly UI for managing your Kafka/Redpanda workloads.
+Console gives you a simple, interactive approach for gaining visibility into your topics, masking data, managing consumer groups, and exploring real-time data with time-travel debugging.

 ## Event Processing Service
 This service responsible for processing commands such as `PayCommand`, `RequestCommand` and producing messages